tteeoo/static-website/src/blogunreleased-global.md

 ### What is a nation?
 Why do they exist?
 What is their purpose?

-The difficulty of these questions is thus: the responses you get will change based on which nation you ask.
+The difficulty of these questions is thus: the responses given will change based on the nation asked.
 One is quick to realize that they do not have easy, direct answers.

 Historically, nations have started as small agricultural communities, perhaps forming alliances to increase their influence.
 These communities occasionally developed into larger empires like those of Rome or Britain.
 In the past couple of thousand years the growth of these empires has been curtailed by social change and technological limitations: